Soon, many Americans will be gathering for one of the biggest annual sporting events – Super Bowl Sunday.

 Football, “Footy,” and I

-As a non-sports fan, Super Bowl Sunday for me is a day where I get to have fun making all kinds of fun food and spend time with people I love.
+As a non-sports fan, Super Bowl Sunday for me is a day where I get to have fun making all kinds of fun food and spending time with people I love.
 I’m that person: the commercial-watching, appetizer-eating, half-time show critic.
 The only time I’m ever interested in the game itself is when the Indianapolis Colts are playing.

 If you’re like me when it comes to the Super Bowl, you may check out the podcast An Egghead’s Guide to the Super Bowl by Freakonomics.